* Dollar heads for best week in 9 months

 The Fed on Wednesday signalled it would be considering whether to taper its asset purchase programme meeting by meeting and brought forward projections for the first post-pandemic interest rate hikes into 2023.

-Following hawkish comments from Fed officials, the dollar jumped to a two-month high and was on track for its best week in nearly nine months.
+The dollar jumped to a two-month high after the Fed comments, en route to its best week in nearly nine months.

 Our Standards: The Thomson Reuters Trust Principles.